devgabrielreis/deny/README.md

 # markovchain-discord-chatbot
-A python discord chatbot made with Markov chain.
+A Discord chatbot that uses a Markov chain to generate random sentences.
+Made in Python.

 ## Built With
 • [discord.py](https://pypi.org/project/discord.py/)